inception-health/otel-upload-test-artifact-action/README.md

 # Open Telemetry Upload Test Artifact Action

 This action is a companion Action to [otel-export-trace-action](https://github.com/marketplace/actions/opentelemetry-export-trace).
-This Action will transform a Test report to an OpenTelemetry Trace file and Upload as a Github Artifact so that otel-export-trace-action can download and link to the Github Workflow step span that produced it before exporting to the OTLP destination.
+This Action will transform a Test Report to an OTLP Trace log file and Upload as a Github Artifact so that otel-export-trace-action can download and link to the Github Workflow step span that produced it before exporting to the OTLP destination.

 ## Usage